odysian/task-manager-api/README.md

 - Filter tasks by tag

 **Files:**
-- Upload files to tasks (images, PDFs, documents)
+- Upload files to tasks (images, PDFs, documents) to AWS S3
-- Download files
+- Download files with proper permission checks
 - Delete files
 - Automatic cleanup when task is deleted

+**Comments:**
+- Add comments to tasks
+- Update/delete your own comments
+- View all comments on tasks you have access to
+- Comment authors can always edit their own comments

 **Collaboration:**
 - Share tasks with other users via username
 - RBAC System: Granular permission levels (`VIEW`, `EDIT`, `OWNER`)
-- File uploads and comments respect shared permission level (Viewers can download files but not delete them)
+- File uploads and comments respect shared permission level
+- Viewers can download files but not delete them

+**Activity Logging:** *(New!)*
+- Comprehensive audit trail of all user actions
+- Tracks task creation, updates, deletion, sharing
+- Captures old/new values for update operations
+- Logs comment and file activity
+- Query by action type, resource type, or date range
+- Task timeline view shows complete history
+- Activity statistics by action and resource type

 **Notifications:**
 - Event-driven transactional emails via AWS SNS
 - Triggers on task sharing, completion, and comments
 - Granular user preferences (opt-in/opt-out per event type)